-These songs are fairly quick “sketches”, attempting to distill important issues into a few short verses.
-They are intended to bring some “dry” subjects to life, where we can see and share them more simply and clearly.
-And to inspire other artists and musicians to do the same.
+These songs are fairly quick “sketches”, attempts to distill complex issues into a few short verses, and to bring some dry and sometimes scary subjects to life, where we can see and share them with less angst.
+And shame or inspire other artists and musicians to do the same!
 You, the listener, are smart enough to understand these issues.
 Don’t let anybody tell you otherwise.
-Economics, Food, and Climate Change are subjects too important to be left to politicians and economists!
+Food, Water, Energy and Climate Change are subjects too important to be left to politicians and economists!
 Look where that has gotten us so far!

 These days, climate education and local activism take up a lot of my time.
 Nancy and I live on a hilltop in Virginia.
 The sun comes up over the Blue Ridge and goes down over the Appalachians.
 We live in a beautiful world, and know better than to take it for granted.
 Is the glass half-empty or half-full?
 I am about equal parts daily astonished at human greed, stupidity and short-sightedness, and also optimistic at how much and how fast we can change things, if we put our heads and hands together, and get our story right!